lonycell/grafana.v7/docs/sources/alerting/notifications.md

 ### Squadcast

 Squadcast helps you get alerted via Phone call, SMS, Email and Push notifications and lets you take actions on those alerts.
-Grafana notifications can be sent to Squadcast via a simple incoming webhook.
+ThingSPIN notifications can be sent to Squadcast via a simple incoming webhook.
 Refer the official [Squadcast support documentation](https://support.squadcast.com/docs/grafana) for configuring these webhooks.

 ### All supported notifiers